handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 Kubernetes offers several avenues for consuming secrets within pods and containers, each tailored to accommodate diverse requirements.
 Understanding the distinctive characteristics of each option is vital for ensuring optimal functionality and resilience in your Kubernetes environment.

 One crucial aspect to ponder is the adaptability of secrets to potential changes.
 Whether your secrets might undergo alterations, expand with new values (keys), or even vanish unexpectedly, it's imperative to evaluate how these transformations could affect your pods.
 This is particularly crucial when apply such mechanisms as Helm charts, which can dynamicaaly calculate secrets' hashes and update the pods with new values.
-Then pods should be restarted automatically to apply the new values.
+Then pods should be recreated automatically to apply the new values.

 The following paragraphs will explore the various secret consumption options in Kubernetes.
 All scenarios below are tested on a Kubernetes cluster running version `1.29.1`.